mit-cml/yrtoolkit/yr/tutorials/PICaboo.md

 ![Got Classification](../images/PICaboo/whenPIC1GotClassification_empty.png){:.enlargeImage}

 The <span class="variables">result</span> lists the classifications in the form of a data structure called a "dictionary".
-In computer science a <em>dictionary</em> stores key/value pairs -much like a real-world dictionary stores words and their definitions.
+In computer science a <em>dictionary</em> stores key/value pairs –much like a real-world dictionary stores words and their definitions.
 But unlike a real-world dictionary, the dictionary data structure can hold arbitrary keys associated with arbitrary values.
 They can be pretty much anything: letters, words, multi-word strings, numbers, as well as combinations of all these.
 Below is an example:

 ![Phone Book](../images/PICaboo/phoneBookDictionary.png){:.enlargeImage}